ssfsx17/ffpnp/readable.md

 |---------|
 | Special |

+Potency: 50

 Consumes an amount of item charges totalling 10 Gathering or Craftsmanship.
 Grab two dice.
 Guess whether the sum will be odd or even.
 Roll the dice.
-If you guessed correctly, then you attack all enemies on the battlefield for half After-Armor Damage, ignoring P-Eva.
+If you guessed correctly, then you attack all enemies on the battlefield, ignoring P-Eva.
 Otherwise, you attack your own party instead, including yourself.

 #### Gambler 20